gabferreira1337/OWASPT10/OWASPTOP10-2021/Server-Side Request Forgery (SSRF)/README.md

 `stockApi=http://webstore.org/product/nextProd?currProdId=1&path=http://192.168.0.12/admin`
 * In this case, the application validates the stockAPI URL on an allowed domain, triggering the redirection and making a request to the attacker's chosen internal URL, exploiting the SSRF vulnerability.
 ***

+### Common URL schemes used to exploit SSRF vulnerabilities
+* `http://` and `https://`: Retrieves Content via HTTP/S requests.
+It can be used as a way to bypass WAFs, access restricted endpoints, or access points in the internal network.
+* `file://`: Reads a file from the local file system.
+A hacker may use this in the exploitation of SSRF weaknesses to read local files on the web server (LFI)
+* `gopher://`: Protocol used to send arbitrary bytes to the specified address.
+This can be useful to exploit SSRF vulnerabilities, by sending HTTP POST requests with random payloads or communicating with other services , SMTP servers, databases, etc.

 ### 3 methods to mitigate the risk of SSRF:
 * **Input Validation and sanitation**: Implement strict input validation on user-supplied input, especially for URLs or parameters that could be used in requests (preventing **HPP** (HTTP Parameter Pollution)).
 * **Use whitelists**: Maintain a whitelist of allowed URLs or IP addresses that the server is allowed to communicate with.
 This restricts the scope of potential SSRF attacks.